andrewgull/tga_detection/README.md

 snakemake --use-conda --cores <number_of_cores> --configfile config/test.yaml
 ```

-Depending on your computer it may take some time, but it should not take more than 1 hour.
+Depending on your computer, the process may take some time, but normally it should not exceed one hour.

+The results of this run will be saved in two files under `results/tables/` directory: `frequencies_all_test.tsv` and `frequencies_all_test.xlsx`.
+You can compare them to the expected results in `results/test_dataset/` directory available in this repository.

 ## Full run